-From college football bowl games to the Super Bowl itself, this time of year is filled with games for sporting fans.
-The NBA is in full-swing, too, and March Madness is just around the corner.
+From college football to the NFL, this time of year is filled with games for sporting fans.
+The MLB is in full-swing, too, and the NBA will be back before we even know it.
 As spectators, we enjoy watching athletes use their highly-tuned skills to play games and win.
 But there is more going on, behind the physical feats of skill and strength.

 When faced with the pressure of the world’s eyes upon you – not to mention the acute self-imposed pressure athletes of this caliber surely face – how does one shoulder the burden in a way that prevents it from oppressing his or her talent?